Divyeshranagithub/RealEstate-Website/README.md

 # RealEstate-Website
-This is a basic level of project that created to guides'  fo my college professors.
+This is a basic level of project that created to guidance' of my college professors.